 December – asparagus

-Zones 9 – 10: (some warm season vegetables can be planted in these zones in fall)
+Some warm season vegetables can be planted in these zones in fall

 August – broccoli, bush beans, pole beans, sweet corn, cucumbers, peppers, summer squash, winter squash, tomatoes and turnips

-September – beets, broccoli, bush beans, pole beans, carrots, cauliflower, collards, cucumbers, kale, kohlrabi, lettuce, onions (seed & sets), radish, summer squash and turnips
+September – beets, broccoli, bush beans, pole beans, carrots, cauliflower, collards, cucumbers, kale, kohlrabi, lettuce, onions (seed and sets), radish, summer squash and turnips

-October – beets, broccoli, cabbage, carrots, cauliflower, collards, garlic, kale, kohlrabi, lettuce, onion (seed & sets), radish, spinach, strawberry and turnips
+October – beets, broccoli, cabbage, carrots, cauliflower, collards, garlic, kale, kohlrabi, lettuce, onion (seed and sets), radish, spinach, strawberry and turnips

 November – beets, broccoli, cabbage, carrots, collards, kale, kohlrabi, onions (seed & sets), radish, spinach and strawberry

-December – beets, broccoli, cabbage, carrots, kale, onions (seed & sets) and radish
+December – beets, broccoli, cabbage, carrots, kale, onions (seed and sets) and radish

 All of these recommended planting dates are approximate.
-For more detailed information, check with your local cooperative extension office, which should be able to provide you with a vegetable planting calendar specific to your area.
+Check with your local cooperative extension office, which should be able to provide you with a vegetable planting calendar specific to your area.

 So, what are you waiting for?
-Fall will be here before you know it, so get your favorite cool season vegetables in the ground before time runs out 🙂 For more information on cool-season vegetable gardening, click here.
+Fall will be here before you know it, so get your favorite cool season vegetables in the ground before time runs out.